JoonasHeinonen/Full-Stack-Open/readme.md

 * Part Two ( Osa 2 ):
     * Part 2a ( Osa 2a ):
-        * Assignment 2.1 and 2.2 (Done.
-The folder of the project is 'courseinformation' React-project.)
+        * Assignment 2.1, 2.2, 2.3, 2.4 and 2.5 (Done.
+The folder of the project is 'courseinformation' React-project.
+Also, noticed that 2.5 was done from the very beginning.)